tldr-pages/tldr/pages/linux/trizen.md

 `trizen -S {{package}}`

-- Remove a package and its dependencies:
+- Remove a package and its dependencies (includes AUR packages):

 `trizen -Rs {{package}}`